thehonestscoop/gutter/README.md

 The Gutter provides sentence-aware markers for journalists, academics and bloggers.
 It can be placed to the left or right of your text and can mark a single sentence, or a range of sentences centered about a particular key sentence.

+It uses an advanced sentence-detection algorithm to place your markers in the correct position even after the user resizes their browser.

 For full details of its usage, please refer to instructions and guidance found at [thehonestscoop.com](https://thehonestscoop.com).